leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 #### No Wifi?

 - Probability pcie bug or wifi faulty, internal driver malfuction.
-Have a look on `dmesg` of your device.
+Have a look on `dmesg` of device.

 Any of this errors on the list?
 ```